The pressure metric for Anosov representations: Analytic variation of the dynamics

-Recall, from Section \ref{topano}, that given a convex Anosov representation $\rho:\Gamma\to\sln$, we constructed a geodesic flow $U_\rho\Gamma$ which is a reparameterization of the Gromov geodesic flow $\Gg$.
-In this section, we show that given a real analytic family of convex Anosov representions, one may choose the parameterizing functions to vary analytically.
+Given a projective Anosov representation \hbox{$\rho:\Gamma\to\sln$}, we constructed a geodesic flow $U_\rho\Gamma$ which is a reparameterization of the Gromov geodesic flow $\Gg$.
+In Section \ref{analytic variation of reparam}, we show that given a real analytic family of projective Anosov representions, one may choose the parameterizing functions to vary analytically.